balupton/es6-javascript-class-interop/README.md

-# JavaScript and CoffeeScript Classes Interopability
+# JavaScript and CoffeeScript Classes Interoperability

 ## Get the results